All Night Long: Mike Forney & Telstar

 “Even though I broke format by playing ‘Telstar’ for much of the night, otherwise, I made sure the radio station was operating normally.
 I kept up my typical jock talk, I read the newscasts, and all of the paid commercials ran as scheduled.”

 Editor’s note: In Mike’s 1962 aircheck, one of the spots was for a band called The Nite People.
 By the mid-sixties, that group had morphed into The Unusuals.
 They became one of the most popular bands to ever originate in Bellingham.
 The Unusuals lead vocalist, Kathi McDonald, became a rock and blues singer of international acclaim.
-You can hear Mike’s voice on the spot by pushing the ‘play’ button on the old cart machine.
+You can hear Mike’s voice on the spot by pushing the ‘play’ button on the old control room cart machine.
 Run time :60

 Catching up with Forney